RockefellerArchiveCenter/aurora/README.md

 Application functionality currently assumes a SLES server and a particular LDAP configuration.
 Future development will include improving the portability of the application.

+## API

+Aurora comes with a RESTful API, built using the Django Rest Framework.
+In addition to interacting with the API via your favorite command-line client, you can also use the browsable API interface available in the application.

+### Authentication

+Aurora uses JSON Web Tokens for validation.
+As with all token-based authentication, you should ensure the application is only available over SSL/TLS in order to avoid token tampering and replay attacks.

+To get your token, send a POST request to the `/get-token/` endpoint, passing your username and password:

+      $ curl -X POST -d "username=admin&password=password123" http://localhost:8000/api/get-token/

+Your token will be returned in the response.
+You can then use the token in requests such as:

+      $ curl -H "Authorization: JWT <your_token>" http://localhost:8000/orgs/1/

 ## User groups and permissions

 Aurora implements the following user groups and associated permissions: